 as well as a major pipeline, high voltage lines and a gas compressor facility

 on the way...

-on land within a 2,500' of Dover High and Middle School
+within 2,500' of Dover High and Middle School

 We are asking...

-Supervisor Richard Yeno, Planning Board Chairman Ryan Courtien, and the Planning Board Members must prioritize the people of Dover, our health, our property values, and the environment.
+Supervisor Richard Yeno, Planning Board Chairman Ryan Courtien, and the Planning Board Members must prioritize the people of Dover, our health, safety, quality of life, our property values, and the environment.

 Put Dover Residents first.

 Every minute the town spends on considering proposed industrial facilities is time that doesn't get spent prioritizing a grocery store and small business.
 We want to be a thriving community, with economic opportunity, protected natural resources, and engaged citizens.
 A community in which people want to live and raise their families.
 Many of us drive out of Dover to do business, which means our money is being spent elsewhere.
 We ask the town to stop wasting time and tax dollars with power & utility companies.
 The majority of us don't need them, want them, nor feel that we tremendously benefit from them.